ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 15: Lens Library
 Spent more time trying to understand the part 2 prompt than I did writing up part 1.
 Could've been a good placement if I'd started on time.
 First time that the code clean up has resulted in slower code.
 Still under 1 ms though and a 20% slowdown for 50% less code seems fair enough.

+## Day 16: The Floor Will Be Lava
+Pathfinding.
+Par for the course.
+300ms seems slow for the input though, to check.
+Caching `state => explored cells` seems like a good start